Go Back

 Notes

-• Orzo thickens quickly as it sits add a splash of broth or cream when reheating.
+• Orzo thickens quickly as it sits add a splash of broth or cream when reheating to bring back the creamy sauce.

-• Chicken thighs work great if you prefer a juicier bite.
+• Chicken thighs work beautifully if you want extra juicy, forgiving results.

 Keyword Creamy One Pot Chicken Orzo